Work programs

 • be enrolled in full-time studies the academic term immediately prior to the work term;

-• have applied for and have been granted OSAP or other provincial student aid funding during the academic term immediately prior to the work term;
+• have received OSAP or other provincial student aid funding in one or both of the past two academic terms immediately prior to the work term;

 This program is open to undergraduate (co-op and regular) and graduate students.
 Students may not be enrolled in full-time academic studies while employed under this program.